The Employer’s Guide to Federal Income Tax Withholding

 Every employee has a different FITW.
 Why, you may be asking?
 The IRS determines federal income tax based on factors that vary between employees, including:

-While you can calculate federal tax withholding by hand, you may choose to simplify the process by using payroll software.
+While you can calculate federal tax withholding by hand, you may simplify the process using payroll software.
 Payroll software automatically calculates federal income tax withholding for you when you process payroll, saving you time.

 If you decide to calculate FITW by hand, use IRS Publication 15 and IRS Publication 15-T to calculate the withholdings.
 Publication 15 gives detailed information about FITW and how to tax different types of income for your employees.
 The IRS tax tables and FITW worksheet are in Publication 15-T.